snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 # Creating Shipments

 In order for SortedPRO to manage a shipment, you'll need to record the details of that shipment on the system.
-This page explains how to use the **Create Shipment** endpoint to create a new shipment record, and how to clone existing shipments using the **Clone Shipment** endpoint.
+This page explains how to use the **Create Shipment** endpoint to create a new shipment record, how to clone existing shipments using the **Clone Shipment** endpoint, and how to update existing shipments using the **Update Shipment** endpoint.

 ---